JonathanWoollett-Light/GLSL-BLAS/README.md

-# 🚧 EXTRME WIP 🚧
+# 🚧 WIP 🚧

-Everything but the GLSL files is a mess (and even the GLSL files are still rough).
+GLSL implemented with Vulkan for BLAS operations.

 ## Report